ui-schema/demo-react-native/README.md

 >
 > No experience with Expo/React Native.
 Without checking best practices or which packages/theme libraries exist.
 >
-> The Android and web preview and build were successful.
+> The preview and build for Android and web platforms were successful.

 ![screenshot of browser and android app preview](./assets/ui-schema-react-native.jpg)